katiestar99/ansible/docs/docsite/rst/plugins/lookup.rst

    :local:
    :depth: 2

-Lookup plugins are an Ansible-specific extension to the Jinja2 templating language.
+Lookup plugins are an Assible-specific extension to the Jinja2 templating language.
 You can use lookup plugins to access data from outside sources (files, databases, key/value stores, APIs, and other services) within your playbooks.
-Like all :ref:`templating <playbooks_templating>`, lookups execute and are evaluated on the Ansible control machine.
-Ansible makes the data returned by a lookup plugin available using the standard templating system.
+Like all :ref:`templating <playbooks_templating>`, lookups execute and are evaluated on the Assible control machine.
+Assible makes the data returned by a lookup plugin available using the standard templating system.
 You can use lookup plugins to load variables or templates with information from external sources.

 .. note::
    - Lookups are executed with a working directory relative to the role or play,